 I’m not sure why this is, but I think it has to do with interference from other apps’ audio.
 I’ve heard you may need to keep the app updated, which can be annoying.

-Hard for babysitters
+Can be difficult for babysitters

 Because this is a smartphone monitor, everyone who uses it will need to have a smartphone.
 Due to this restriction, we ended up just using an old iPad as an exclusive baby monitor for those watching Landon when we’re not home.

-No camera panning
+No camera panning or zoom-in feature

 A lack of panning isn’t a deal-breaker by any means, and not necessary because of the 130-degree field of view.
 Plus, if you install the Miku correctly, you wouldn’t need to pan – it would just be a cool feature and one that competes with competitor smart baby monitors.